chrisdrifte/howtohitchhike/content/blog/how-to-hike-long-distances.md

 ## Refuel often

-Millenia of persitance hunting has fine-tuned our human bodies to walk long distances.
+Millennia of persistence hunting has fine-tuned our human bodies to walk long distances.
 But we still need energy to walk.

 When hiking long distances, I try to eat an energy bar every hour or so.
 Bars with dates and nuts as their primary ingredients work best for me.
 Trail mix, dried meats, and cheeses can also be good.
 I avoid chocolate, ice cream, and candy as the sugar crash is rarely worth the short-term boost.

 Things which take longer to digest (think pasta, pizza, etc.) are best saved for longer breaks.

-Hiking supresses appetite, and processing the food into fuel takes a little time, so it's best to eat proactively rather than wait until you're hungry.
+Hiking suppresses appetite, and processing the food into fuel takes a little time, so it's best to eat proactively rather than wait until you're hungry.
 Make sure you drink a little water each time you eat.
 These techniques have allowed me to rapidly hike distances of 50km+ without fatigue.

 ## Play mental games